guyfedwards/medicspot/QUESTIONS.md

     foo(0);

-Qs3: Explain the potential issue with the following code (hint: `5` is supposed to be the default value if no default is provided)
+Qs3: If nothing is provided to `foo` we want the default response to be `5`.
+Explain the potential issue with the following code:

     function foo(d) {
       d = d || 5;